alvarofrancomartins/alvarofrancomartins.github.io/content/post/cocaine_smuggling_networks/index.md

 <br>

-Looking with more attention to these cocaine smuggling networks, especially the Jake network, they seem to be built upon preferential attachment.
+Looking with more attention at these cocaine smuggling networks, especially the Jake network, they seem to be built upon preferential attachment.
 Some nodes have a lot of connections with other nodes which, in turn, are not very well connected.
 This is an indication of preferential attachment, a core property of free scale networks.
 Even though I have not conclude that their distributions are reasonably well describe by power laws, we could try to simulate these networks using a generative free scale model.

 <br>

-In a first guess, we could try to use the well-known Barabási–Albert model, since it is capable of producing networks with negative assortativity, low average clustering and low density.
+In a first guess, we could try to use the well-known Barabási–Albert model, since it is also capable of producing networks with negative assortativity, low average clustering and low density.
 In this model, a network of size $n$ is grown by attaching new nodes each with $m$ edges that are preferentially attached to existing nodes with high degree.
-However, if $m = 1$ this would produce networks with clustering coefficient equals to zero, and we have networks with average clustering coefficient nonzero.
-We can try setting $m = 2$, but we will see that the graphs visually differ greatly from the empirical networks.
+However, if $m = 1$ the model would produce networks with clustering coefficient equals to zero.
+But the networks we have present nonzero average clustering coefficients.
+We can try setting $m = 2$, but the graphs would visually differ from the empirical networks.
 Click <a href="images/barabasi.png" target="_blank">here</a> to view an example of this model for three different values of $m$.

 <br>

-Searching a little bit a found a version of the barabasi model called [dual Barabási–Albert preferential attachment model](https://arxiv.org/abs/1810.10538), implemented in [NetworkX](https://networkx.org/documentation/stable/reference/generated/networkx.generators.random_graphs.dual_barabasi_albert_graph.html).
+After some searching, I found a version of the barabasi model called [dual Barabási–Albert preferential attachment model](https://arxiv.org/abs/1810.10538), implemented in [NetworkX](https://networkx.org/documentation/stable/reference/generated/networkx.generators.random_graphs.dual_barabasi_albert_graph.html).
 This model has two parameters that control the attachment probabilities of new nodes, described as follows.
 A graph of $n$ nodes is grown by attaching new nodes each with either $m_1$ edges (with probability $p$) or $m_2$ edges (with probability $1-p$) that are preferentially attached to existing nodes with high degree.

 <br>